-There is a solution offered by lenders that can help your credit score get the quick boost it needs during the home buying process.
+There is a solution offered by lenders that can help your credit get the quick boost it needs during the home buying process.
 It’s called a rapid rescore and if you’re considering purchasing a house or condo in the near future, it’s definitely worth learning more about.

-How does a rapid rescore work?
+How does rapid rescore work?

-When you’re applying for a home loan, lenders look at your credit score to determine whether or not you’ll be approved.
+When you’re applying for a home loan, lenders look at your credit scores to determine whether or not you’ll be approved.
 They also use in deciding what interest rates you’ll get and how much of a down payment you’ll need to pay.

 It’s a big deal because even a difference of just a quarter percentage point in your interest rate can save you (or cost you) tens of thousands of dollars over the course of your mortgage.

-And it’s one thing to be prepared to pay for a 5% down payment, but what if your lender suddenly requires a 10% down payment because of your credit score?
+And it’s one thing to be prepared to pay for a 5% down payment, but what if your lender suddenly requires a 10% down payment because of your credit scores?
 That’s a $10,000 difference on a $200,000 home.